google/gson/UserGuide.md

 ints2 is same as ints
 ```

-Fairly hideous: note how we define the type of collection
+Fairly hideous: note how we define the type of collection.
-Unfortunately, no way to get around this in Java</font></span>
+Unfortunately, there is no way to get around this in Java.

 #### <a name="TOC-Collections-Limitations"></a>Collections Limitations